terion-io/BOPTestAPI.jl/README.md

 * `getforecasts`, `getmeasurements` to get the actual time series data for forecast or past measurements
 * `getkpi` to get the KPI for the test case (calculated by BOPTEST)
 * `advance!`, to step the plant one time step with user-specified control input
+* `initialize!` to re-initialize the plant
+* `setscenario!` to set the scenerio on an existing plant
 * `stop!`, to stop a test case

 #### Querying data